 Certificate of attendance for 5.5 contact hours for social workers, licensed clinical professional counselors, and other professional

+Up to 5.5 CME contact hours for physicians and physician assistants.
 This activity has been planned and implemented in accordance with the Essentials and Standards of the Maine Medical Association Committee on Continuing Medical Education and Accreditation through the partnership of Maine Medical Education Trust and CCSME.
 The Maine Medical Education Trust is accredited by the Maine Medical Association to provide CME activities for physicians.Certificates will be emailed to participants upon completion of an online course evaluation.
-No partial credit will be given.

 Check-in will begin at 8:45 a.m.
 Program begins at 9:00 a.m.